Carl F. Brand: Oriental rug collection

 On a month-long visit to Istanbul in 1928, Brand began what was to become a lifelong collection of oriental rugs.
 While exploring the bazaar, he made the fortuitous acquaintance of Rudolf Riefstahl, the American pioneer in the appreciation of Turkish and Persian rugs for their artistic value.
 Also advised by another early American expert, Arthur Upham Pope, Brand concentrated on Turkish and Persian, as well as Caucasian and Turkmen carpets, handmade before the use of aniline dyes.
 He eventually acquired a collection of many dozens at its greatest extent.
 Large bales purchased for relatively small amounts of money would arrive in California still redolent of the camels that had transported them in Persia and Turkey.
 One noteworthy prayer rug from Dagestan had a woven-in date equivalent to 1814/15 AD.
 Rare embroidered Uzbekistan Susanis made by young girls for their bridal chests have appreciated greatly in value.

 Personal life

-In 1930 Brand was married to Nan Alwida Surface, the daughter of Dr. Frank M. Surface, a director under Herbert Hoover in the Department of Commerce, and later an executive with Standard Oil of New Jersey (now part of ExxonMobil).
+In 1930 Brand was married to Nan Alwilda Surface, the daughter of Dr. Frank M. Surface, a director under Herbert Hoover in the Department of Commerce, and later an executive with Standard Oil of New Jersey (now part of ExxonMobil).
 The Brands had three sons, Charles in 1932, Robert in 1934, and Donald in 1937.

 During World War II, the family sent some 1,600 bundles of food and clothing, collected from students and friends, to Britain over six years.
 Their home near the Stanford campus became known as a center of hospitality for holiday parties.
 Great effort was put into the creation of a locally famous garden, noted especially for its roses.
 Many years later the property was sold to the physicist Edward Teller.

 Professor Brand died at Stanford University Hospital in 1981 after a brief illness.
 He was 88 years old.